 The Corporation has been dedicated to assisting clients in integration of all 3D computer graphics software systems, providing middle-to-high level CAX/CAM software application solutions and technical consultation to our clients, meanwhile performing optimization process for design of link information to enhance client R&D efficiency.
-We expand new high-level application opportunities continuously and develop agency opportunities for new products, meanwhile assisting clients in incorporating all production node information management, integrating data system and introducing mixed reality and mobile data processes to drive digital transformation of clients, so as to lay foundations for Digital Twin installations.
-As a result, despite the outbreak of the pandemic in 2021, operating income and profit in 2021 could still maintain a satisfactory performance.
+We expand new high-level application opportunities continuously and develop agency opportunities for new products, meanwhile assisting clients in incorporating all production node information management, integrating data system and introducing mixed reality and mobile data.
+Becoming the best business partner for client's digital transformation.
+As a result, with the injection of revenue brought by groups of high-quality clients, operating income and profit in 2021 could still maintain a satisfactory performance.